zehaog2/Market_Analyis/README.md

 I made this fear & greed tracker because tradingview's free plan doesn't have this.
 Also added some scripts for specific lookups.

+The stock_corr script does exactly as the name suggests.
 ## 🌟 Features

 - Smart Indicators**: Auto-detect support/resistance levels and inflection points